Reactive-Extensions/RxJS-DOM/readme.md

 		.throttle(500)
 		.distinctUntilChanged();

 Now that we have the throttled input from the textbox, we need to query our service, in this case, the Wikipedia API, for suggestions based upon our input.
-To do this, we'll create a function called searchWikipedia which calls the Rx.Observable.getJSONPRequest method which wraps making a JSONP call in an RxJS [AsyncSubject](http://msdn.microsoft.com/en-us/library/hh229363\(v=VS.103\).aspx).
+To do this, we'll create a function called searchWikipedia which calls the Rx.Observable.getJSONPRequest method which wraps making a JSONP call.

 	function searchWikipedia(term) {
 		var url = 'http://en.wikipedia.org/w/api.php?action=opensearch'